litian96/fair_flearn/README.md

 python plot_fairness.py
 ```

-We could compare the generated `fairness_vehicle.pdf` with Figure 1 (the Vehicle subfigure) and Figure 2 (the Vehicle subfigure) in the manuscript to validate reproducibility.
-Note that the accuracy distributions reported (both in figures and tables) are the results averaged across 5 different data partitions with data parititon seeds 1, 2, 3, 4, and 5.
+We can then compare the generated `fairness_vehicle.pdf` with Figure 1 (the Vehicle subfigure) and Figure 2 (the Vehicle subfigure) in the paper to validate reproducibility.
+Note that the accuracy distributions reported (both in figures and tables) are the results averaged across 5 different train/test/validation data partitions with data parititon seeds 1, 2, 3, 4, and 5.

-(2) For efficiency experiments:
+(2) Experiments to demonstrate the communication-efficiency of the proposed method q-FedAvg:

 ```
 bash run.sh vehicle qffedsgd 1 5 2 | tee log_vehicle/ffedsgd_run1_q5
 ```

-Plot to re-produce the results in the manuscript:
+Plot to re-produce the results in the paper:

 ```
 python plot_efficiency.py
 ```

-We could compare the generated `efficiency_qffedavg.pdf` fig with Figure 3 (the Vehicle subfigure) to verify reproducibility.
+We can then compare the generated `efficiency_qffedavg.pdf` fig with Figure 3 (the Vehicle subfigure) to verify reproducibility.

 ### Run on other datasets